fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/applications.md

 ### XML representation of FIXM-based Message Templates

-The XML representation of FIXM-based Message templates is currently achieved by restricting complex types defined by FIXM.
-Restricting complex types is a standard-based approach for removing unwanted elements and/or attributes and to apply tighter restraints to multiplicities, patterns, and facets.
+The XML representation of FIXM-based message templates is currently primarily achieved by restricting complex types defined by FIXM.
+Restricting types is a standards-based approach for removing unwanted elements and/or attributes and applying tighter restraints to multiplicities, patterns, and facets.
 Complex type restrictions also provide built-in validation: if the restriction is not correctly formed in relation to the parent type then the resulting schemas will not